antoniawork2813/Anima/README.md

 **You should find two folders in this repository named _Setting up your circuit - Steps_ and _Setting up your circuit - Equipment_.
 In _Setting up your circuit - Equipment_ you should find images of each item you will need to build your circuit.
 In _Setting up your circuit - Steps_ you should find images illustrating how to physically set the circuit up**
 ## Step 2 - Setting up the Arduino
 The arduino board should be set up as shown in figure 1, figure 2 and figure 3.
 There are no charged ends within this circuit so the send and receive cable can run in either position (https://www.youtube.com/watch?v=stejKa03tdw).
-The purpose of the capacitive sensor pad is to pick up any changes in the electric potential within the plants leaf (https://www.bareconductive.com/make/what-is-capacitive-sensing/), however any conductive object can be used in place of these pads (e.g. conductive paste, crocodile clip, etc.)
+The purpose of the electrode pad is to pick up any changes in the electric potential within the plants leaf (https://www.bareconductive.com/make/what-is-capacitive-sensing/), however any conductive object can be used in place of these pads (e.g. conductive paste, crocodile clip, etc.)

 _Figure 1: Image showing how the Arduino board and breadboard should look in your own version of _ANIMA__
 ![alt text](https://github.com/antoniawork2813/Anima/blob/master/IMG_20190512_224538.jpg "Arduino and breadboard")

-_Figure 2: Image showing the way in which the jumper cables were added to the Arduino board in order to carry a signal from the capacitive sensor._
+_Figure 2: Image showing the way in which the jumper cables were added to the Arduino board in order to carry a signal from the electrode pad._
 ![alt text](https://github.com/antoniawork2813/Anima/blob/master/IMG_20190512_224559.jpg "Arduino close-up")

 _Figure 3: Image showing how the breadboard should look when creating your own version of _ANIMA__. _Remember: There are no charged ends within this circuit, so this is just an example of how you can set it up, if yours differs slightly, it shouldn't have any effect on the data your circuit collects_.